OpenHFT/Chronicle-Map/spec/4-hashing-algorithms.md

 the `payloadChecksum` is the payload checksum, computed on the previous step.
 The given procedure code is in [Java language](https://docs.oracle.com/javase/specs/jls/se8/html/index.html).

+> The above procedure is actually the [CityHash](https://github.com/google/cityhash) and [FarmHash](
+> https://github.com/google/farmhash) algorithm for bytes sequences of lengths between 8 and 16 (
+> CityHash and FarmHash are equivalent for such input lengths), where `keySize` is the length of the
+> input sequence, `keyHashCode` value is the starting 8 bytes of the sequence, `payloadChecksum` is
+> the ending 8 bytes of the sequence.
+This procedure presumably has good hashing properties, however
+> it was not checked for the changed semantics of the three parameters.

 ### Entry checksum

-Entry checksum is 4 bytes long, it is obtained by XOR-ing lowest and highest 32 bits of the [primary checksum[#primary-checksum].
+Entry checksum is 4 bytes long, it is obtained by XOR-ing lowest and highest 32 bits of the [primary checksum](#primary-checksum).
 The entry checksum is stored in the 6th field of the [stored entry structure](3-memory-layout.md#stored-entry-structure).

-> The reference Java implementation: [`HashEntryChecksumStrategy`
+> The reference Java implementation: [`HashEntryChecksumStrategy`](
-> ](../src/main/java/net/openhft/chronicle/hash/impl/stage/entry/HashEntryChecksumStrategy.java).
+> ../src/main/java/net/openhft/chronicle/hash/impl/stage/entry/HashEntryChecksumStrategy.java).